denshoproject/ddr-local/INSTALL.rst

 branches in a package install is not recommended, as updates will probably damage your install.
 If you want to switch branches you should consider a source install.

+You are not done when the install completes!
+See the Post-Install section below for instructions on configuration.

 **Uninstalling**